 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 Yes yes, I know I’ve already posted a recipe for Pancake Day this year, but that chocolate-heavy recipe was sweet and this one is savoury.
-And, besides, I’ve been waiting all year to share this recipe with you all, and I don’t think I’ll be able to hold on for another year!
+And, besides, I’ve been waiting all year to share this recipe for Matzo Meal Pancakes with you all, and I don’t think I’ll be able to hold on for another year!

 Ever since I was gifted a copy of Leah Koenig’s The Jewish Cookbook(ad) a couple of years back I’ve been using it in my kitchen to re-discover dishes of my childhood, connect with my heritage and learn more about Jewish cooking around the world.
 It really is the Book of Jewish Food(ad) of our generation, and it is through this book I discovered these incredible pancakes, which of course I had to gussy up with some deli favourites.